- About Coverfox

 Birla Sun Life Insurance Annuity Plan is also a traditional non-participating single premium plan which provides regular income after retirement.
 It offers you with the following benefit:

-HDFC Life Click 2 Retire is an online unit linked pension plan designed for retirement planning.
+HDFC Life Click 2 Retire is an online unit linked pension plan designed for your retirement plan.
 The plan comes with the following benefits:

 LIC of India's New Jeevan Nidhi Plan is a traditional with profits pension plan, offering a combination of protection and saving features.
 The plan comes with the following benefits: